DevNet-Framework/core/README.md

 - [Composer](https://getcomposer.org/) version 2.0 or higher

 ## Installation
-You can install DevNet Web as a third-party library to work with any PHP project, by running the following command in the terminal:
+You can install DevNet Core to your project, by running the following command in the terminal:
 ```
-composer require devnet/web
+composer require devnet/core
 ```

 ## Documentation